curl/curl/docs/CONNECTION-FILTERS.md

 Meta filters is a catch-all name for filter types that do not change the transfer data in any way but provide other important services to curl.
 In general, it is possible to do all sorts of silly things with them.
 One of the commonly used, important things is "eyeballing".

 The `HAPPY-EYEBALLS` filter is involved in the connect phase.
-It's job is to try the various IPv4 and IPv6 addresses that are known for a server.
+Its job is to try the various IPv4 and IPv6 addresses that are known for a server.
 If only one address family is known (or configured), it tries the addresses one after the other with timeouts calculated from the amount of addresses and the overall connect timeout.

 When more than one address family is to be tried, it splits the address list into IPv4 and IPv6 and makes parallel attempts.
 The connection filter chain will look like this: